1jour1vin

 Nose

-Intense and delicate bouquet of black fruits (blackcurrant, blackberry), flowers (violet), as well as mineral, woody, and chocolate notes.
+An intense yet delicate bouquet of dark fruits (blackcurrant, blackberry), flowers (violet), along with mineral, woody, and chocolate notes

-Unprecedented in its imposing tannic structure, enveloped in generous smoothness, this wine promises exceptional longevity, worthy of the greatest vintages.
+Unparalleled for its imposing tannic structure, enveloped in a generous smoothness, this wine promises exceptional aging potential, worthy of the greatest vintages

 Serve